ByVictorrr/ldd3-practice/ldd3/ch14_device_model/project.md

 * **Binding lifecycle** → register driver, core matches against existing devices, calls `probe`; remove does the inverse, tearing down sysfs entries.

 ---

-If you want, I can wrap this into a single tarball/zip with the Makefile and module sources exactly as shown so you can `make` + `insmod` immediately.